 Reservations are read both in wrist and police.
-So are the public notices we publish, And other they're published, we aren've them.
+So are the public notices we publish.
+And after they're published, we are live them.
 Forever,

 Since 1836 Texas have relied on their newspapers to provide public notices.
 They still do., for lots of good reasure.